gourabp/hello_kafkastreams/README.md

  Step-1 :
  cd /src/kafkastreamdemo

- Step-2 //get the IP address of your machine and update the IP in the docker-compose.yaml file (following command is for mac terminal) ifconfig | grep "inet " | grep -Fv 127.0.0.1 | awk '{print $2}'
+ Step-2 #get the IP address of your machine and update the IP in the docker-compose.yaml file
+ # KAFKA_ADVERTISED_LISTENERS=PLAINTEXT://<your ID address>:9092,
+ #(following command is for mac terminal)

+ ifconfig | grep "inet " | grep -Fv 127.0.0.1 | awk '{print $2}'

  Step-3